rust-lang/rfcs/text/0000-rustdoc-url-conflicts.md

 # Drawbacks
 [drawbacks]: #drawbacks

-It'll make the URL harder to read.
+ * It'll make the URL harder to read.
+ * It'll change the existing URLs (this drawback has to take into account that rustdoc now has intra-doc links and that old documentation versions with the previous URL scheme will remain available).

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

-The other alternatives require either JS to be enabled all the time or just don't work on both case-sensitive and case-insensitive file systems.
+The other alternatives require either JS to be enabled all the time or just don't work on both case-sensitive and case-insensitive file systems with the same generation process, forcing us to differentiate between both and make documentation generation case sensitivity-related.

 # Prior art
 [prior-art]: #prior-art